ARTICLE I: BOARD OF DIRECTORS

 - If the initial review does not disqualify the applicant, a volunteer or the foster home will be assigned to review applications for their current foster or an appointed foster.
 Once an applicant is identified as a match, they should be notified and should they remain interested, should be put in contact with the foster home for a discussion about the dog.

-- If all goes well and the foster home feels comfortable with the potential applicant, the foster home should let the Foster Coordinator know that they wish to proceed at which time the FC will contact the vet and personal references of the applicant and arrange for volunteer to conduct a home visit at the applicant’s home.
+- If all goes well and the foster home feels comfortable with the potential applicant, the foster home should let the Foster Coordinator know that they wish to proceed at which time the FC or delegate, will contact the vet and personal references of the applicant and arrange for volunteer to conduct a home visit at the applicant’s home.

 - The volunteer will meet with the entire family at their home and discuss safety measures, what to expect in a rescue, and what they are looking for in a dog.
 The volunteer will also verify that they believe the family will commit to a life-long relationship with the adopted dog.